 Liz Talley’s second album, ‘More Than Satisfied’ (Diamond Music Group, 2009), included the following tracks:

-'I'm Not That Good at Goodbye' (written by Don Williams and Bob Mc Dill)
+‘I’m Not That Good At Goodbye’, which was written by Don Williams (Saturday 27 May 1939 – Friday 8 September 2017) and Bob Mc Dill

 ‘You Can’t Take The Texas Out of Me’ (written by Lacy J. Dalton and Fred Koller)

 ‘What We Don’t Have’ (written by Billy Yates) / this track was a duet with Tony Booth

 ‘The Way It Was’ (written by Leona Williams)